inductiveautomation/ignition-module-tools/gradle-module-plugin/README.md

 # How it Works

 This plugin is applied to a single project (the 'root' of the module) that may or may not have child projects.
-When the plugin is applied, it will attempt to identify if the root or any subprojects apply the `java-library` plugin.
-For each that does, it will add the _modlApi_ and _modlImplementation_ configurations, so that they may be used in the project's dependency settings.
-In addition, it will create the asset collection tasks and bind them to the _ assemble_ lifecycle tasks, and ultimately establish task dependencies for the 'root-specific' tasks that create the module xml, copy files into the appropriate structure, zip the folder into an unsigned modl file, sign it, and report the result.
+When the plugin is applied, it will attempt to identify if the root or any subprojects apply the `java` plugin.
+For each that does, it will add the _modlDependency_ configurations, so that it may be used in the project's dependency settings.
+These special dependencies (and _their_ transitive dependencies) will be resolved and collected into the final modl file that is generated.
+It will create the asset collection tasks and bind them to the _assemble_ lifecycle tasks, and ultimately establish task dependencies for the 'root-specific' tasks that create the module xml, copy files into the appropriate structure, zip the folder into an unsigned modl file, sign it, and report the result.